Pro Writing Aid Review: Features, Pricing, Alternatives, & More!

 The tool was then happy with my sentence structure.

-This is basically what the style report will do for you.
+This is basically what the style editor report will do for you.
 You can paste or upload your document, and the suggestions show up automatically.

 The Thesaurus is a handy tool that I (you probably will too) use more than I thought I would.
 The Thesaurus is used roughly once out of every three articles I write.